yosoynatebrown/sweater_weather/README.md

     "id": "1",
     "attributes": {
       "email": "whatever@example.com",
-      "api_key": "jgn983hy48thw9begh98h4539h4"
+      "api_key": <user api key>
     }
   }
 }
 ```
 ### Road Trip
-This endpoint helps logged in users plan a road trip by giving them a travel time estimate and weather at the time and location of their arrival.
+This endpoint helps logged in users plan a road trip by giving them a travel time estimate and weather at the time/location of their arrival.
 #### Request:
 ```
 POST /api/v1/road_trip